-When you finish making your first adjustments to the settings, use the Save button at the bottom of the list to save the settings to a file on disk.
+When you finish making your first adjustments to the settings, use the Save button to save the settings to a file on disk.
 As with other configuration dialogs, you may need to go through several iterations before you find the best settings for your data set.

 Choose OK to close the dialog.
-If prompted, you should not save these settings as default settings yet.